Groundfloor Review: Is It Legit?

 • All loans are pre-vetted and pre-funded

-• There are no fees for investors
+• There are low fees for investors

 These features help ensure that investing with Groundfloor is affordable.
 That means people in almost every financial situation can start to build wealth.